 1. Members of the Appeal Panel

-The Appeal Panel shall consist of three members.
-These members may be selected from non-profits, foundations, consumers, government, and private agencies with experience in grant administration and homelessness projects.
+The Appeal Panel shall consist of three members with the same qualifications as the Review and Rank Panel, described above on page 12.

 The Appeal Panel will be selected by the neutral facilitator of the Review and Rank process.